alexandremahdhaoui/udplb/README.md

 # udplb

-UDPLB is an AI based UDP Loadbalancer leveraging eBPF & XDP.
+UDPLB is an opiniated UDP Loadbalancer leveraging eBPF & XDP.
-UDPLB is written in Go & C.

 TODO: train small nn to check if we can beat `RobustFib` lookup table algorithm.